fumitoh/modelx/doc/source/tutorial.rst

 A model contains spaces.
 In turn, spaces can contain cells and also other spaces (subspaces).
 Each cells ('cells' is singular here) belongs to one and only one space.
+We call the object that contains another object, the parent of the contained object.
+The parent of a cells is the space that contains the cells, and the parent of a space is the model or space that contains the space.
 Spaces also serves as the namespace for contained cells but we'll get to this later.